How to Set Up a Custom Domain for your Knowledge Base

 Error While Setting Up a Custom Domain

 You may encounter errors while setting up a custom domain.
-If your CNAME records are correct, the issue is likely with your CAA records.
+If your CNAME records are correct, the issue could be due to your use of CAA records which prevent us from issuing certificates for the subdomains you're attempting to set.

 To resolve this, create a CAA record for at least one of these servers: